 Set a party budget

-We’d love to tell you that you can spend as much as you like on the party.
+We’d love to tell you that you can spend as much as you like at the party.
 However, this is not the case.
 You need to determine a specific budget for the company holiday party.
 You can always be slightly flexible to accommodate all the necessary party elements.
 Think entertainment, food, and venue—the main components of a successful party.
 Then add the pleasant extras to it, such as party supplies, plaques, transportation, and accommodation.

 Choose a party type and theme